cyanidecupcake/fab-moments-handbook/session1.md

-### Group Discussion Questions:
+### Group Discussion:

+As the old saying goes, there's no place like home!
+But what is home?
+The idea of home holds many different meanings for different people.
+At its most sterile, a home is a building in which people live.
+Home can be a small apartment, a house with a large yard, or a bach on the beach.
+Whether big or small the places we call home can also be a source of great emotion.
+These are our tūrangawaewae, ‘a place to stand’.
+The spaces in which we find belonging and safety.

+* What does type of homes are there?
+What do they look like?
 * What does *home* mean to you?
+* What feelings can home evoke?
+* What is the most important room in your house?
+Why?
 * How does the local environment impact housing?
-* What sounds symbolise your neighbourhood?
-* What’s the most important room in your house?
-Why?
-* What might a house of the future look like?
-* How do you think your home might differ from a home in (Japan/Kenya/Dubai/Norway/etc.)?

 ### Introduction to Fab Moments | HOME